landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 The last two posts in particular had structure info that was helpful in figuring out the packed int format (think UTF-8 and its variable-length encoding) and a couple unknown vars.

 What I gathered from all of these posts was that over time, nobody's really been able to figure out this format's quirks sufficiently to unpack the data.
 Everyone seems to think that some kind of VFS is created and the data gets mapped at a specific address and then read.
-Which may be true for some titles or consoles, but is not for this one.
+Which may be true for some titles or consoles, but is not really the case for this one.

 **My objective has now changed:** I now want to reverse engineer this file format and be able to dump individual files from this filesystem.
 Then I can achieve my core goal of looking for cut content.
 Then I can maybe play the game.